How Appeals Work

 Once the Appellate Court issues a final decision, a party may petition the Connecticut Supreme Court to review that decision.
 Supreme Court review is discretionary.
 The Connecticut Supreme Court is the final authority on matters of state law.
 State matters that involve issues of United States Constitutional law may be reviewed by the United States Supreme Court, as that court is the final authority on the federal Constitution.
 Review by the United States Supreme Court, however, is highly discretionary.

 If you think you might want to appeal a decision, we are very accessible and can talk weekends and nights if needed.
 It is very important that you consult an attorney as soon as possible after the final decision.
 Appeals to the Connecticut Appellate Court must generally be filed within 20 days after the final judgment or order.
 For a probate appeal, the time limit is either 30 or 45 days depending on the type of case.
 The record created in the lower court should preserve the right to appeal.
 If bases for an appeal have not been preserved, or if too much time has passed, sometimes a case cannot be appealed.
 Only an attorney informed by the records, the facts, the law, and the procedure can provide you with insight regarding your appeal rights.

 Federal Court Appeals

-For subsequent proceedings in criminal matters, please see my Post-Conviction Remedies page.
+For subsequent proceedings in criminal matters, please see our Post-Conviction Remedies page.
 In addition to direct appeals, convicted criminal defendants may also seek sentence review and petition for writs of habeas corpus among other remedies.
-Prisoners also have legal rights, and I am there for these clients and will visit them in prison and represent them in court.
+Prisoners also have legal rights, and we are there for these clients and will visit them in prison and represent them in court.